zyxxmu/White-Box/README.md

 ## Evaluate Our Pruned Models

 Run the following scripts to test our results reported in the paper (change your data path and input the pruned model path in the corresponding scripts.
-The pruned moodel can be downloaded from the links in the following table).
+The pruned model can be downloaded from the links in the following table).

 * VGGNet-16-CIFAR10 ./scripts/test-vgg.sh
 * ResNet-56-CIFAR10 ./scripts/test-resnet56.sh